-- Find out what other activities are taking place in your school or community at that time (homecoming, state tournaments, the Lakota Nation Invitational Basketball Tournament, pow-wows, etc.). - Decide if the people at these events are part of the target audience that you identified. - Attach your event/activity to those school/community events if possible.
+- Find out what other activities are taking place on your campus or in your community at that time (homecoming, state tournaments, pow-wows, etc.). - Decide if the people at these events are part of the target audience that you identified. - Attach your event/activity to those campus/community events if possible.